- Post History

 The organizations that succeed with AI transformation won't be the ones with the most sophisticated algorithms or the largest data sets.
 They'll be the ones led by people—at every level—who ask the right questions, listen to the answers, and create environments where learning and experimentation can flourish.

-If you have questions or thoughts, feel free to drop them in the comments—we'll respond or update the article as needed.
-If you found this article helpful, please share your feedback or link to it on your preferred platform.
+If you have questions or thoughts, drop them in the comments—we'll respond or update the article as needed.
+If you found this helpful, please share your feedback or link to it on your preferred platform.
 This is just one part of our series on AI—stay tuned for more.

 For tailored guidance, reach out to your ServiceNow account team.

-PS: Views are my own, and do not represent my team, employer, partners, or customers.
+Views expressed are my own and do not represent ServiceNow, my team, partners, or customers.